 The average whole house dehumidifier cost is anywhere between $1,300 and $2,800.
 The cost to run a dehumidifier is from 3 to 16 cents an hour on average.
 You can pick up a small room version for only a couple hundred dollars, but the dehumidifier benefits may make you want to splurge on one for the whole house.

-What Are the Benefits of a Dehumidifier?
+5 Benefits of a Dehumidifier

 1. Helps with allergies

-2. Reduces pest related problems
+2. Reduces pest-related problems

 3. Controls moisture levels

 Ironically, homes that are well sealed for energy efficiency can have some of the worst problems because of decreased air circulation.
-If you notice paint or wallpaper peeling, unusual stains, or a musty or moldy odor, you may need a dehumidifier to help prevent additional damage.
+If you notice peeling paint or wallpaper, unusual stains, or a musty odor, you may need a dehumidifier for mold prevention.